tsMukesh51/WebDev/Proj-Week-15-Brainsily-fe/README.md

 This is the frontend documentation for the **Brainsily** project, a practice project focused on creating an intuitive content management dashboard.
 The frontend is built with React, TypeScript, TailwindCSS, and Vite.

+For the backend source, please refer to [WebDev/Proj-Week-15-Brainsily-be](../Proj-Week-15-Brainsily-be/)

 ---

 ## **Table of Contents**